sneezymud/sneezymud-docker/README.md

 > [!IMPORTANT]
 > You'll need Docker Engine or Docker Desktop and git installed on your local machine (see instructions for the production server above)

-* Clone the repo and required submodules:
+- Clone the repo and required submodules:

   ```bash
   git clone --config core.autocrlf=input --recursive https://github.com/sneezymud/sneezymud-docker
   ```

-* Update the `sneezymud` submodule to pull down any new commits and ensure you're developing against the most recent changes:
+- Update the `services/sneezymud` submodule to pull down any new commits and ensure you're developing against the most recent changes:

   ```bash
   git submodule update --remote